nanos-world/docs/scripting/static-classes/Server.rst

 Server
 ******

-.. tip:: This is a global variable named ``Server``.
-It is not possible to initialize or create a new instance.
-It's just a global variable.
+.. tip:: This is a Static Class named ``Server``.
+You can access it's methods directly with ``:``.
+It is not possible to initialize or create new instances.

-.. note:: This is a Server only Namespace.
+.. note:: This is a Server only Class.

-.. attention:: This page is under construction.

 Events